openebs-archive/openebs-docs/docs/configuresc.md

 ---
 ```

-In the above sample StorageClass YAML, `StoragePoolClaim` used is default one `cstor-sparse-pool`.
+In the above sample StorageClass YAML, `StoragePoolClaim` used is default StorageClass`cstor-sparse-pool` which is created as part of OpenEBS installation.

+### Customized StorageClass

-if you want to use the StoragePoolClaim ceated with the external disks which is mentioned in the [storage pool](/docs/next/configurepools.html) section, then you have to use the StoragePoolClaim in the new StorageClass YAML.
-Then the cStor volume will be provisioned in the cStorStroagePool which is created using the external disks.
+if you want to use the StoragePoolClaim created with the external disks which is mentioned in the [storage pool](/docs/next/configurepools.html) section, then you have to use the StoragePoolClaim name in the new StorageClass YAML.
+Then the cStor volume will be provisioned in the cStorStroagePool which is specified in the StoragePoolClaim.

-The following is the new StorageClass YAML to include the StoragePoolClaim created in storage pool section.
+You can create a new file called  **openebs-sc-disk.yaml** and add below contents to it.
+This StorageClass YAML include the StoragePoolClaim created in storage pool section.

 ```
 apiVersion: storage.k8s.io/v1